iNavFlight/inav/docs/GPS_fix_estimation.md

 GPS fix estimation allows to recover plane using magnetometer and baromener only.

 Note, that GPS fix estimation is not a solution for navigation without GPS.
 Without GPS fix, position error accumulates quickly.
 But it is acceptable for RTH.
+This is not a solution for flying under spoofing also.
+GPS is the most trusted sensor in Inav.
+It's output is not validated.

 GPS Fix is also estimated on GPS Sensor timeouts (hardware failures).